 Closing the gender gap in STEM is critical for our nation’s future

-Women make up half of the total U.S. college-educated workforce, but are vastly underrepresented in STEM fields, comprising just 16 percent of engineers, for example.
-Black and Latina women have even less representation, at approximately two percent each.
+Women make up half of the total U.S. college-educated workforce, but are vastly underrepresented in STEM fields, comprising just 16% of engineers, for example.
+Black and Latina women have even less representation, at approximately 2% each.
 With economic projections pointing to a need for 1 million more STEM professionals than the country will produce at its current rate over the next decade, engaging and keeping more girls in STEM pursuits will be critically important for solving our nation’s most pressing challenges.

 “We’re happy to be inaugural partners in the Million Girls Moonshot and its all-hands-on-deck effort to break down the systemic barriers that exist for girls in STEM,” said Janet Coffey, Ph.D., program director, Science, for the Gordon and Betty Moore Foundation.
 “This generation of young people will be the COVID-19 generation.
 By fostering an engineering mindset and a spirit of scientific exploration, curiosity and discovery, we can empower them to build a better world.”